-Our goals are to discover new molecular pathways of metabolic disease, develop therapeutics targeting pathways in energy expenditure, and to facilitate the development of diagnostic tools for identification of metabolic disease.
+Our goals are to discover new molecular pathways of metabolic disease and to develop therapeutics targeting pathways in energy metabolism.
 Finding new pathways is important from a biological perspective to increase the understanding of complex regulation of physiology, but also offers opportunities for translation into protein therapeutics and biomarkers.

 Isthmin-1 is a novel protein hormone secreted from adipocytes that acts independently of insulin to increase glucose uptake.
 We are currently studying how Isthmin-1 acts to improve metabolic homeostasis using mouse models of obesity and diabetes.